Topology of $3$-manifolds with uniformly positive scalar curvature: Introduction

-In this article, we use the isotopy class of $\partial M_l$ to find an open $3$-manifold $M'_l\subset M$ (see Theorem \ref{mixed-existence}) satisfying that \begin{enumerate} \item $M'_l$ is homeomorphic to $\hat{M}_l$ with finitely many punctures;
+To sum up, we begin with the isotopy class of $\partial M_l$ and then use the area-minimizing sequence to construct an open $3$-manifold $M''_l\subset M$ (see Theorem \ref{mixed-existence}).
+Not only is it homeomorphic to $\hat{M}_l$ with some punctures but also the closure of $(M'_l, g|_{M'_l})$ is a compact $3$-manifold with mixed boundary.

-\item the closure of $(M'_l, g|_{M'_l})$ is a compact $3$-manifold with mixed boundary . \end{enumerate} We use the uniform positivity of scalar curvature to classify such manifolds. \begin{theorem} Let $(M^3, g)$ be a compact $3$-manifold with scalar curvature $\kappa\geq 1$ and with mixed boundary.
-If $\pi_2(M)$ is generated by the spheres in $\p M$, then $\i M$ is homeomorphic to a spherical $3$-manifold with finitely many punctures. \end{theorem} When $M$ is non-compact, it is homeomorphic to $\mathbb{R}^3$ with (at most) countably many disjoint $3$-balls removed.
-The proof of Theorem \ref{classify} follows the same approach for manifolds with mean convex boundary.
+These properties allow us to study the topological structure of such a manifold. \begin{theorem} Let $(M^3, g)$ be a compact $3$-manifold with scalar curvature $\kappa\geq 1$ and with mixed boundary.
+If $\pi_2(M)$ is generated by the spheres in $\p M$, then $\i M$ is homeomorphic to a spherical $3$-manifold with finitely many punctures. \end{theorem} If $M$ is non-compact, it is homeomorphic to $\mathbb{R}^3$ with (at most) countably many disjoint $3$-balls removed.
+The proof of Theorem \ref{classify} follows the same approach for the mean convex boundary case.

-To demonstrate that $M'_l$ is a spherical $3$-manifold with finitely many punctures, we rely on Theorem \ref{classify}.
-This result allows us to establish that $\hat{M}_l$ is a spherical $3$-manifold.
+To show that $M''_l$ is a spherical $3$-manifold with finitely many punctures, we use Theorem \ref{classify}, which implies that $\hat{M}_l$ is a spherical $3$-manifold.

 The paper is organized as follows: \begin{itemize} \item In Section 2, we provide a review of relevant background and introduce the infinite connected sum and boundary connected sum. \item Sections 3 focuses on $\mu$-bubbles and the prime decomposition. \item In Section 4 , we address minimal surfaces and related problems. \item Sections 5 and 6 introduce the mixed boundary condition and utilize it to complete the proof of Theorem \ref{A}. \item In Section 7, we use a geometric version of loop lemma to prove Theorem \ref{B}.